wing8169/genshin-impact-tracker/README.md

 # Infrastructure

-ReactJS front end with Firebase database, private usage no plan to release yet
+ReactJS front end integrated with Firebase database.

 # Project Structure

 1. Components for UI components, service for backend logic, images for static images.
-2. Naming conventions should be lower case with dash, e.g. main-menu.js, tevyat-map.png
+2. Naming conventions should be lower case with dash, e.g. main-menu.js, tevyat-map.webp
 3. Component should use functional components instead of class components if possible.
 4. Naming convention for components is upper case first letter of every word, e.g. MainMenu
 5. Naming convention for functions / services is camelCase.